leptos-rs/leptos/docs/book/src/reactivity/interlude_functions.md

 The `SimpleCounter` function itself runs once.
 The `value` signal is created once.
 The framework hands off the `increment` function to the browser as an event listener.
 When you click the button, the browser calls `increment`, which updates `value` via `set_value`.
 And that updates the single text node represented in our view by `{value}`.

 Closures are key to reactivity.
-They provide the framework with the ability to rerun the smallest possible unit of your application in responsive to a change.
+They provide the framework with the ability to rerun the smallest possible unit of your application in response to a change.

 So remember two things: